 None of us are naïve enough to think that this one project will change everything for the patients in Pakistan.
-This is only a very small attempt to help these patients.
+This is only a minimal attempt to help these patients.
 It will take many more such projects to make a significant difference.
 We are proud that APCNA is making a start.

 Wajid Baig MD FACC

 Asif Rehman, MD, FACC,